Men and Alcohol Addiction

 The risk factors leading to alcohol dependence among men are many and include the following:

--Having a history of family alcoholism
+- history of family alcoholism

--Coping with stress and emotional triggers
+- Coping with stress and emotional triggers

--Social and cultural male role expectations
+- Social and cultural male role expectations

--Family or spousal problems
+- Family or spousal problems

--Legal or money problems
+- Legal or money problems

 Men will often drink more when bonding socially with other male friends or family who also drink.
 They also feel the pressure to drink socially at business lunches or other business related events.
 Research has shown that men will often drink when they are angry and feel the need to suppress the overwhelming emotions of anger, or suppress feelings of sadness and worry.
 Part of rehabilitation treatment for men should include anger management classes and learning coping techniques for handling emotional triggers such as stress, worry, sadness etc. While the effects of drunkenness will ease the discomfort of emotional triggers, men often feel worse the next day.
 The “next day mood meter” will reveal that their problems have not really diminished and instead they are adding a new problem of drinking to their cache.